 On Tuesday, four distinguished faculty of the US Army War College conducted a geopolitical panel discussion titled “Looking Out: Geopolitical Challenges and Opportunities.”
 Following the Q&A session, attendees again went to seminar rooms to discuss her remarks.
 After a luncheon at the Letort View Community Center (LVCC) on post, students and new members had the opportunity to attend one of five optional noontime lectures presented by Army War College faculty and staff.
 Tuesday's offerings included, "Chinese Economic Power and the U.S. Response," "Critical Thinking and Judgment for Strategic Leaders," "Landpower and the Joint Force," "Africa and US Policy, " and "Transnational Crime in the Americas."
 The remainder of the afternoon was devoted to seminar discussion time.
 The last event of this very full day was the Commandant's Reception at Quarters One, where students, faculty and new members enjoyed a social event in one of Carlisle Barracks’ historic buildings.

 On Wednesday, Dr. Rachel Maddow, a political commentator for MSNBC and author of the recent bestseller "Drift," gave an thought-provoking speech titled "Looking In: The Unmooring of American Military Power."
 After the Q&A session, and following the afternoon seminar period, NSS guests and their spouses took a Gettysburg "Staff Ride," spending over five hours on the battlefield with U.S. Army War College historians.

 Thursday morning began with a seminar discussion of the Gettysburg Staff Ride followed by Dr. Peter W. Singer’s address on "Looking Forward: The Future of National Security."
 The Commandant closed the five-day event with his concluding remarks and then the fast-paced week drew to a close.

-As is traditionally the case, the 2014 National Security Seminar was an engaging and thought-provoking week, this year's Seminar was no different.
-Guests provided feedback that overwhelmingly pointed to the opportunity in student seminars to discus and debate issues and to learn the perspective of rising senior leaders as the highlight.
-Student feedback likewise highlighted the diversity of the new members in their seminars as well as the very high quality of the guest speakers during the week.
+As is traditionally the case, the 2014 National Security Seminar was an engaging and thought-provoking week.
+Guests provided overwhelmingly positive feedback that highlighted the opportunity they received in student seminars to discus and debate issues and to learn the perspective of rising senior leaders.
+Likewise, student feedback pointed to the diversity of the new members in their seminars and the very high quality of the guest speakers as keys to success during the week.